-Trine 2 is a side-scrolling fantasy game that puts the player in difficult scenarios where he has to solve puzzles, battle enemies or manipulate the environment that has realistic physics.
+Trine 2 is a side-scrolling fantasy game that puts the player in difficult scenarios where he has to solve puzzles, battle enemies, or manipulate an environment that has realistic physics.

 Gears of War Series

 As a big Tolkien fan (for those who don’t know this, Tolkien is the chap that wrote Lord of The Rings), I found that all the LoTR games are more than awesome, but from the lot, Lord of the Rings Online (LoTRO) has to be the best so far.
-Not only does it have a map that is beyond huge, it follows many aspects of the story from different perspectives.
-Being a MMORPG, the game has lots of group activities, such as raids, skirmishes or just simple, honest to god PvPs (player versus player).
+Not only does it have a map that is beyond huge, but it also follows many aspects of the story from different perspectives.
+Being an MMORPG, the game has lots of group activities, such as raids, skirmishes, or just simple, honest-to-god PvPs (player versus player).

 Fancy running a city and being The Man for a change?
-Look no further than SimCity, the game that allows users to create their own city and run it as they seem fit.
-Of course, things go a lot smoother when there are some nice neighbours around that want to trade with you and lend a hand when things start hitting the fan (wink!).
-Even though SimCity is a well respected game, it still appeals to a smaller audience than other, more mainstream games.
-Not many people are in to tycoon-style games any more, but they still rock, and the co-op gaming is awesome.
+Look no further than SimCity, the game that allows users to create their own city and run it as they see fit.
+Of course, things go a lot smoother when there are some nice neighbors around that want to trade with you and lend a hand when things start hitting the fan (wink!).
+Even though SimCity is a well-respected game, it still appeals to a smaller audience than other, more mainstream games.
+Not many people are into tycoon-style games anymore, but they still rock, and the co-op gaming is awesome.

 As far as MMORPGs go, WoW has one of the (if not) biggest player bases of all, and if you are interested in joining an online community where you can socialize and have fun, your best chances are on similar games.
-WoW players often get together and do raids, PvPs, arenas or skirmishes.
+WoW players often get together and do raids, PvPs, arenas, or skirmishes.
 Also, there are LOTS of other things to do in the world of Azeroth, from farming to taking long walks on the seaside and everything in between.
-There are lots to tell about WoW that will fill pages upon pages, but the best way to experience it is to try it out and see what it has to offer.
+There is a lot to tell about WoW that will fill pages upon pages, but the best way to experience it is to try it out and see what it has to offer.

-Another one in the list of games that seem to have no age: Halo.
+Another one in the list of games that seem to have no age: is Halo.
 If you haven’t heard of Halo until now, then stop reading and go and play it!
-It has guns, space ships, drones and pretty much everything boys like.
-Killing the other team first should be your biggest concern when playing Halo, but more often then not, you’ll be screaming for your life and trying to find a safe place where you have a clear view of the battlefield, in order to drop the other players.
+It has guns, spaceships, drones, and pretty much everything boys like.
+Killing the other team first should be your biggest concern when playing Halo, but more often than not, you’ll be screaming for your life and trying to find a safe place where you have a clear view of the battlefield in order to drop the other players.

-To some extent, Counter Strike has been the definition of co-op gaming for many years.
-Split a group of people into two factions, give them almost any weapon they could think about and pin them against each other in a shootout to the last man and see how strategies appear and how teamwork makes the game.
-The game has evolved massively with the last releases, but the flavour of the original games is still present, making Counter Strike one of the best co-op games of all time.
+To some extent, Counter-Strike has been the definition of co-op gaming for many years.
+Split a group of people into two factions, give them almost any weapon they could think about, and pin them against each other in a shootout to the last man and see how strategies appear and how teamwork makes the game.
+The game has evolved massively with the last releases, but the flavor of the original games is still present, making Counter-Strike one of the best co-op games of all time.

 I’m not trying to pick a fight here.
 I know many Diablo 2 fans hate the new game, but fact of the matter is that Diablo is still a great co-op game.
 Spending month after month killing evil things and helping your mates is without a doubt entertaining, and to some extent, Blizzard made the new co-op pretty good (as far as I’m concerned, it’s good), allowing players to team up and use combos to make short work of Diablo.
 Also, we’re anxiously waiting for the expansion, which will hope will improve the game even further.